 My pain was mostly under control.
 I was no longer taking painkillers but I was experiencing phantom pain in my arm.
 More commonly associated with amputees, this can affect patients with damaged nerves or spinal injuries too.
 The intense prickling sensation came in waves, seemingly from my lower arm and hand.
 To try to manage this, I was given a small electrical device with a dial on the front and 2 long wires to attach to my shoulder.
 Short electrical pulses, like gentle taps on the shoulder, were supposed to block the pain.
 It felt weird and did nothing to help.
 I persevered for a week then gave it back.

 2 months earlier, as a 16th birthday gift, my friend Gary had given me a Condom Tree.
 A small twig in a plant pot with individual condoms attached to its branches.
 I’d hidden this inside my wardrobe so my dad wouldn’t see it.
 This became an unexpected problem.
 We were on the brink of moving house – my dad had a new partner with children of her own so we needed a house with more bedrooms.
 While I was in hospital the purchase of the new house was confirmed.
 My dad would need to pack all of my belongings himself… including the condom tree.
-This made me anxious, which is odd given my other, more pressing, issues.
+This made me anxious.
+Odd given my other, more pressing, issues.
 My mother asked what was bothering me.
-I told her – my dad was about to find a twig in my wardrobe adorned with lots of prophylactics.
+I told her – my dad was about to find a twig in my wardrobe adorned with prophylactics.
 She thought it was hilarious.
 Impressed Gary had come up with something so creative.
 ‘Is that all?’
 She said.
 ‘I’ll warn your dad’.
 Stop worrying.

 Confinement to a hospital bed brings its own set of problems.
 It’s taboo of course but flatulence becomes a serious issue.
 When the body is immobilised gases can’t pass through it in the usual way.
 The resulting blockages are incredibly painful.
 The traditional remedy, peppermint oil, brings only limited relief.
 A fart is an opportunity not to be missed.
 Most visitors weren’t exposed to this.
 My close family – as if they didn’t have enough to cope with – were not so lucky.
 Occasionally I’d let out a one-man salute during visiting time.
 Sitting on chairs at eye level to my mattress, it hit them like fog rolling in off the ocean.
 Once again my family were collateral damage.

 The monotonous grind of a long stay in hospital was tough.
 I desperately wanted to go home.
 The routine began at 7am every day.
 Bowls of warm water to wash, breakfast, the drugs trolley, changing bed sheets, fluffing pillows, bed pans, emptying urine bottles, lunch, unconvincing smiles for visitors, word searches, radio, trashy magazines.
-Coming to terms with my injuries without privacy felt like a cruel experiment.
+Coming to terms with my injuries without privacy felt like a cruel laboratory experiment.
 I needed time alone.
 When the nurses rang the bell to signify the end of visiting time I’d often be sobbing.
 Crying for myself but for my parents’ suffering too.
 The emotional strain was overwhelming.

 Peppermint Oil: https://www.amazon.com/Peppermint-Oil-Essential-Glass-Dropper/dp/B00T11B5Y4